aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Slower BERT bf16 Phase 1 Single Node Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Between release 2.8.0 and 2.9.0, BERT phase 1 pretraining performance is worse by approximately 8-9% when executed on a *single node* (i.e. just one ``trn1.32xlarge`` instance).
+In the Neuron 2.9.0 release, :ref:`BERT phase 1 pretraining <hf-bert-pretraining-tutorial>` performance has regressed by approximately 8-9% when executed on a *single node* only (i.e. just one ``trn1.32xlarge`` instance).

-This issue applies to the following tutorial: :ref:`hf-bert-pretraining-tutorial`

-This issue is not known not affect multi-node clusters or other tutorials.

 Convolution is not supported
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^